Logging

 fields so that you don't need to.

-If you want to add the trace ID or span ID, you can do so by adding Special Fields to the JSON payload.
+If you want to add the trace ID or span ID, you can do so by adding to the JSON payload.
 These special fields will be automatically extrapolated to the LogEntry

 .

-If you want to associate HTTP request information (especially if you are not using a Google Cloud Load Balancer), then you can also add the httpRequest
+If you want to associate HTTP request information (especially if you are not using a Google Cloud Load Balancer), then you can also add the field:

 There is no ready-to-use appender to Cloud Logging.
-But you can bridge it to Slf4J, or bridge it to Java Logging API.
+But you can , or .

 There is no ready-to-use appender to Cloud Logging.
-But you can bridge it to Slf4J.
+But you can .